Malta (island)

-Malta is the largest of the three major islands that constitute the Maltese archipelago.
-It is sometimes referred to as Valletta for statistical purposes to distinguish the main island from the entire country.
-Malta is in the middle of the Mediterranean Sea directly south of Italy and north of Libya.
+Malta is an island in Southern Europe.
+It is the largest and most populous of the three major islands that constitute the Maltese Archipelago and the country of Malta.
+The island is situated in the Mediterranean Sea directly south of Italy and north of Libya.
+It lies south-east of the smaller islands of Gozo and Comino.
 The island is 27 km long and 14.5 km wide, with a total area of 246 km2.
 The capital is Valletta, while the largest locality is Rabat.
 The island is made up of many small towns, which together form one larger urban zone with a population of 409,259.
 The landscape is characterised by low hills with terraced fields.

 History

-Humans have inhabited Malta since about 5200 BC, when stone age hunters or farmers arrived from Sicily.
+Humans have inhabited Malta since about 5200 BC, when Stone Age hunters or farmers arrived from Sicily.
 Early Neolithic settlements were discovered in open areas and also in caves, such as Għar Dalam.
 Around 3500 BC, a culture of megalithic temple builders then either supplanted or arose.
 They built some of the oldest existing, free-standing structures in the world in the form of megalithic temples such as those at Ħaġar Qim and Mnajdra.
 After 2500 BC, Malta was depopulated but soon became the home of Bronze Age settlers, who settled in sites such as Borġ in-Nadur.
 They built first fortifications in Malta.

 Malta was later ruled by the Phoenicians, Carthaginians, Romans, Byzantines and Arabs before it was occupied by the County of Sicily in 1091.
 The island then became part of the Kingdom of Sicily until it was given to the Order of Saint John along with Gozo and Tripoli (North Africa) in 1530.
 In 1192 Tancred, King of Sicily created Margaritus of Brindisi the first Count of Malta.
 In 1565, the Order and the Maltese withstood a major Ottoman invasion which became known as the Great Siege of Malta.
 The Order ruled Malta for over 250 years and built many great pieces of architecture, including the capital city Valletta.
 In 1798, the French under Napoleon occupied Malta and ruled from 1798–1800.
 Napoleon's stay lasted from 12–18 June when he resided at Palazzo Parisio in Valletta.
 The French remained until the Maltese rebelled against their rule.
 In 1800, the British took control over Malta and the island initially became a British protectorate, and a colony a couple of years later.
 The British ruled for about 150 years and Malta became independent in 1964.
 Ten years later the State of Malta became the Republic of Malta.
 Malta joined the European Union in 2004 and adopted the Euro four years later.